Sectors & Stock Weightings

 There are compelling reasons for this third and latest WilderHill Index, and they flow from reducing the pollution from inherently dirty coal, oil, and natural gas.
 The cause arguably is starkly clear from how U.S. electricity is still generated in the early 21st century:

-Very roughly speaking for making electric power (and these 2005 figures show how little matters have advanced the past few years), a recent baseline has been that about:
+Very roughly speaking for making electric power (and these 2005 figures hopefully will show dramatic change the next few years ahead), a recent baseline when looking back from 2006 has been that about:

 50% comes from coal;